Blog

 WARMING UP FOR INJURY PREVENTION

 Warm-up makes your tendons and muscles flexible, promotes blood flow throughout your body, and activates your nervous system.
-A warm-up should start slowly and the speed increases to improve agility and pace, thus complementing the exercise routine that comes up next.
+A warm-up should start slowly, and the speed increases to improve agility and pace, thus complementing the exercise routine that comes up next.

 It's vital to start your exercise routine with a warm-up.
 It's equally important to cool down after exercising.
-This is when recovery starts and the focus is to bring down the heart rate to a stable beat.
+This is when recovery starts, and the focus is to bring down the heart rate to a stable beat.
 You can do this by walking or light jogging, breathing exercises, yoga, meditation, or stretching.

 INJURY PREVENTION WITH FOAM ROLLING